subbasanka/SentryFlow/README.md

 ### Pipeline Failure (Demo)

 1. A commit breaks a test — the pipeline fails.
-2. GitLab fires a webhook to the Sentinel agent.
+2. Sentinel detects the failure and normalizes it into the unified incident schema.
 3. Diagnostician reads the job logs and categorizes the failure.
 4. Surgeon generates a fix and opens a merge request on a new branch.
 5. Reporter posts a structured diagnosis comment on the MR.